 Quality indicators focus primarily on evaluating the results achieved by the doctor rather than the process itself.
 To do this, models of expected outcomes of care are first constructed and then compared with actual results.
 In addition to expert-driven comparisons and model building, statistical methods are also applied in this case.

 The outcome approach has its limitations.
 When evaluating the quality of medical care using this approach, the focus is on the actual results, and it occurs when influencing the process of providing medical care is no longer feasible.
 The outcome and process approaches frequently intersect, making it difficult to practically separate the therapeutic and diagnostic processes from their outcomes.
+As Chris Mearns, Founder of LIV3 Health, explains: "Measuring outcomes is essential, but without understanding the process behind them, we risk missing the full picture of care quality."

 Process approach